of the Sacred Name of God

 name that is in the name of Elijah (Eli Yuh), who shut up the heavens, who’s name means my God is YH (Yuh), NOT Yah

-The SOUND of God’s name that is in Elijah’s name, was already establish “before” the Masoretic vowels,
+SOUND of God’s name that is in Elijah’s name, was already establish “before” the Masoretic vowels,

 and therefore the SOUND of his name was not affected by them, and that’s why we say Eli Yuh the prophet.

-The same with all biblical names with the name of God in their names, the SOUND of his name is there and will always be.
+biblical names with the name of God in their names, the SOUND of his name is there and will always be.

-We have a Scriptural right to say his name
+We have a Scriptural right to say his name is

-is YH, pronounced Yuh, but they do not have a Scriptural right to say it’s anything else, because there’s no “a”
+YH, pronounced Yuh, but they do not have a Scriptural right to say it’s anything else, because there’s no “a”

 or “e” vowels between the YH, anywhere in the original Hebrew, for the names Jehovah and Yahweh!